alemk96/bingo/README.md

 Due the goliardic nature of the script, the author is not responsible for any misuse or misinterpretation of the generated bingo cards.
 Use at your own risk.

 All documentation is AI-generated.
-Common, is for the meme, not a serious project.
+Dude, is for the meme, not a serious project.
 Enjoy! :smile:

 ---